mppmu/hhgrid/README.md

 As required by `POWHEG` the born factor of alpha_s^2 is included in the grids `Virt_EFT.grid` and `Virt_full.grid`.
 We evaluate alpha_s at a scale of `m_HH/2` using `LHAPDF` with the `PDF4LHC15_nlo_100` set.
 We also provide the grids `Virt_EFT_noas.grid` and `Virt_full_noas.grid` which omit the overall factor of alpha_s^2 (but include all other constants e.g. 2*pi).
+The grid includes the symmetry factor of 1/2 and a factor of 1/256 for spin/colour averaging.

 Physical parameters are set to:
 * `G_F = 1.1663787e-5 GeV^(-2)` (Fermi constant)